guigrpa/storyboard/README.md

 *Note: Child stories have `INFO` level by default, and can be completely hidden by [log filtering](#log-filtering).
 However, when a log with level `WARN` or higher is added to a hidden story, the story and all of its ancestors will become visible.
 You will not miss any errors, nor the actions that led to them!*

-### Listeners
+### Listeners (plugins)

 Logs emitted by stories are relayed by the Storyboard `hub` module to all attached *listeners*.
-Three listeners come built-in:
+Several listeners come built-in:

 * **Console**: formats logs and sends them to `console.log` or `console.error`.
 You've already seen this listener in action above.
-Automatically enabled in the server, and in development mode in the browser (set the `NODE_ENV` environment variable to `development` while bundling).
+Automatically enabled in the server, and in development mode in the browser (set the `NODE_ENV` environment variable to `production` to exclude it from your bundle).

+* **Browser Extension**: relays local (client) logs to the [Storyboard DevTools](#storyboard-devtools).
+Automatically enabled in the browser in development mode.

 * **WebSocket Server**: encapsulates logs and pushes them in real time to WebSocket clients.
 Disabled by default; enable it for [remote access to server stories](#remote-access-to-server-stories).

-* **WebSocket Client**: takes logs pushed from the server, as well as local client logs and relays them to the [Storyboard DevTools](#storyboard-devtools).
-Automatically enabled in the browser.
+* **WebSocket Client**: relays logs pushed from the server to the [Storyboard DevTools](#storyboard-devtools).
+It can also [upload client logs to the server for remote monitoring](#remote-access-to-client-stories).
+Automatically enabled in the browser in development mode.

-More listeners can be added by the user, e.g. to persist logs in a database, publish them online, etc. Get inspired by [winston](https://github.com/winstonjs/winston)'s or [bunyan](https://github.com/trentm/node-bunyan)'s plugins.
+More listeners can be added by the user, e.g. to persist logs in a database, publish them online, etc. Get inspired by [winston](https://github.com/winstonjs/winston)'s and [bunyan](https://github.com/trentm/node-bunyan)'s plugins.

+*Note: If you don't want any listeners to be enabled, just import `'storyboard/lib/noPlugins'` instead of `'storyboard'`.
+See ["Remote access to client stories" below](#remote-access-to-client-stories) for a particular case in which this is useful.
+In the future, it is quite probable that `noPlugins` becomes the default option.*

 ### Remote access to server stories